Cryobs/Cryobs/README.md

 # Hi 👋 My name is Volodymyr
 ## Frontend Developer
 I've been learning to code 4 years, during this time I managed to try a many technologies and programming languages and so far I have settled on the frontend
+I study at a technical school, majoring in computer science.
 *   You can contact me at [cryobs.ads@gmail.com](mailto:cryobs.ads@gmail.com)

 ### Skills